 - Why does this person care?
 There is a reason you reached out to him or her for donations.
 Keep that reason in mind, and communicate it when you approach each potential donor.

-4. Being scared of rejection
+3. Don’t be scared of rejection